"I was country when country wasn't cool."

-I grew up in the 40s and 50s on a New York State country farm in Schuyler County with a John Deere LA, grapes, peaches, pears and a few chickens.
+I grew up in the 40s and 50s on a New York State country farm in Schuyler County with a John Deere LA, grapes, cherries, peaches, pears and a few chickens.
 At the age of two, I had this electrifying experience with a hairpin and a wall socket, so I've been into electronic things most of my life.
-I started my mechanical hobby by taking apart a Briggs and Stratton lawn mower engine in my high school years to see what was inside and to "fix" what was causing it to be a stubborn starter.
+I started my mechanical hobby by taking apart a Briggs and Stratton lawnmower engine in my high school years to see what was inside and to "fix" what was causing it to be a stubborn starter.
 (I found out that you had to put the rod bearing end cap back on in the same direction you took it off.)
 I also learned, "if it ain't broke, don't fix it."
 That David Bradley mower and Briggs engine lived on to 1995 with repairs (plus a few cuss words) made only by myself.

 After college and marriage and while working at Oswego College, Jeannie and I bought an old country farm (1968) and called it home.
 It included an Allis Chalmers C and a John Deere GPO on steel, both "fixed" by myself.
 I used the C to keep the fields mowed and the GP to pull stumps or anything else I wanted pulled.
 Too bad I spent so much time and money on computers and ham radio because I could have been collecting old gas engines right then!
 It's hard to get those hobbies sorted out when there are so many things to do.